Last Updated on April 21, 2023 by Andrew Pirie

 She says, “Alam ko na sa isip at katawan ko na pwede pa ako pero tama na.
 Nakamit ko na ang lahat na pwede kong makamit.
 Nagpapasalamat ako sa Diyosbinigyan ako ng pagkakataong makamit ang mga karangalang ito.”
 (I know in my mind and body that I can still do it but it is over.
 I have gotten everything I aimed for.
 I am thankful to the Lord for giving me these chances to get all these medals.)

-The joy and honor that she had brought them were incomparable as well.
-As the group moved on from Elma’s retirement.
+they also felt happy because they became part of her glorious life and career, at the least.
+The joy and honor that she had brought them were incomparable, and the group moved on from Elma’s retirement.
 They shared with the Iron Woman’s new goal in life — to train more young and promising tracksters.
 Thus an important era in Philippine Track and Field History came to an end.
-With the last of three major stars of the Gintong Aloy days ending a career that spanned over 20 years.
+The last three major stars of the Gintong Aloy days ended a career that spanned over 20 years.

 7. Now and Then: Elma Today